 Technology is the easy part of building an open society.
-Deal with the human side of the problem is much tougher.
+Dealing with the human side of the problem is much tougher.

 Findlay talks about two types of openness: reflective and participatory.
 Participatory openness is when people are encouraged to speak out, to voice an opinion.
 That’s good, but it means nothing if those voices are not being heard.